 Robert Jarolim (NCAR/HAO)

-Sabrina Guastavino (University of Genova)
+Sabrina Guastavino (Univ. of Genova)

-George Miloshevich (Ku Leuven)
+George Miloshevich (KU Leuven)

-Paul Wright (U. Exeter)
+Paul Wright (Univ. of Exeter)

-Important dates
+Important Dates

 15 July 2025: Abstract submission deadline

-31 August 2025: Registration closes
+31 August 2025: In-person registration closes

-22 - 26 September 2025: Conference
+22–26 September 2025: Conference

-Back to the top
+Back to top

 Registration & Abstracts

-Registration is not open yet.
+Registration is open here (deadline: August 31st)

-Back to the top
+Back to top

 Sponsors

-Back to the top
+Back to top